 What to Look for in a Property Management Company in Toronto

 Finding a good property manager will require you to interview multiple candidates.
 Property managers should provide all the services with their clients need and check off these boxes as well:

 The property manager you need is the one who has experience managing the kinds of real estate you own, whether that’s single-family homes, multi-unit properties, or commercial real estate.

 Licenses and Certifications

-The property manager you select should hold all the proper licenses and certifications needed to run a real estate business and manage property.
+The property manager you select should hold all the proper licenses and certifications needed to run a real estate business and manage the property.

 The best property management company also has an excellent reputation, not only with property owners but with tenants as well.

 A property owner should also consider some essential quantitative data like vacancy rates.
-This puts some hard numbers down to quantify just how good their services are and how well they manage investment property.
+This puts some hard numbers down to quantify just how good their services are and how well they manage an investment property.

 Quality of Customer Service